Hurtak/game-of-life/README.md

 ## TODO / Potential improvements

+- "Timer off" button is not obvious, maybe use "Start" or "Run" with a prominent color
+- "I don't get it.
+What kind of game is this?" add help screen to explaing what is going on

 - improve performance
 - add tooltip to cursor patterns
 - selected cursor highlight in cursors menu